-In a separate bowl, whip the mascarpone cheese, caster sugar and coffee liquor until the mixture is smooth.
+In a large bowl mix the mascarpone cheese, caster sugar, sour cream and coffee liquor until the mixture is smooth.

 Cut some of the lady fingers so they fit the hight of the springform tin (keep the tips you cut off aside to fill the tiramisu later).
 Line them nicely around the edge.
 You can spread a bit of the mascarpone mixture on the sides so the cookies stay in place.